-We are accounting for our interest rate swaps as cash flow hedges under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended by SFAS No. 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities, which requires us to recognize all derivative instruments on the balance sheet at fair value.
-The related gains or losses on these instruments are deferred in stockholders' equity as a component of accumulated other comprehensive income (loss).
+We are accounting for our interest rate swaps as cash flow hedges, which requires us to recognize all derivative instruments on the balance sheet at fair value.
+The related gains or losses on these instruments are deferred in stockholders' deficit as a component of accumulated other comprehensive income (loss).
 The deferred gains or losses on these transactions are recognized in income in the period in which the related items being hedged are recognized in expense.
 However, to the extent that the change in value of the derivative contracts does not offset the change in the value of the underlying transaction being hedged, that ineffective portion is immediately recognized into income.
 We recognize gains and losses immediately when the underlying transaction settles.
-For cash flow hedges in which hedge accounting is discontinued because it is determined that the derivative no longer qualifies as an effective cash flow hedge, we continue to carry the derivative instrument at its fair value on the consolidated balance sheet and recognize any subsequent changes in its fair value in earnings.
+For cash flow hedges in which hedge accounting is discontinued because it is determined that the derivative no longer qualifies as an effective cash flow hedge, we continue to carry the derivative instrument at its fair value on the consolidated balance sheet and recognize any subsequent changes in its fair value in earnings (change in fair value of derivative instrument).

-(x) Comprehensive (Loss) Income
+(x) Comprehensive Loss

-Our comprehensive (loss) income consists of net (loss) income and other items recorded directly to the equity accounts.
+Our comprehensive loss consists of net loss and other items recorded directly to the equity accounts.
 The objective is to report a measure of all changes in equity of an enterprise that result from transactions and other economic events during the period.
-Our other comprehensive (loss) income consists of net (loss) income and gains and losses on derivative instruments that qualify for cash flow hedge treatment.
+Our other comprehensive loss consists of net loss and gains and losses on derivative instruments that qualify for cash flow hedge treatment.